High School Learning Supports

 • Access to additional academic support

 Math & Science and Writing Centers are staffed with skilled subject specialists who extend and deepen learning, assisting students with developing their subject understanding outside of a classroom setting.
-Additionally there is an informal “Homework Center” after school for students who benefit from structured settings to successfully follow through with independent work and learning.
+There are two learning specialists who are available before school and during the lunch blocks.
 Grace Church School also provides in-house standardized testing prep through our College Office, which all students participate in and have access to.

 • Guidance Team